A third-party, multinational survey highlighting key findings in contract outsourcing and automation.

 High-volume routine contracts create other issues.
 These are relatively low-value tasks that pull professionals away from strategic tasks and the core work of their organizations.
 Overall, there’s tremendous room for improved accuracy and efficiency within these business processes.

-Meanwhile, contract automation offers a variety of benefits, including:
+Meanwhile, contract machine learning automation offers a variety of benefits, including:

 - Reducing low-value, manual tasks